MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ## Confirm policies

-To confirm that a Windows Insider for Business policy has been set correctly, go to __Settings>Windows Insider for Business__ and click on "View configured update policies".
-You can also check the following key in the Registry Editor: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\WindowsUpdate__
+To confirm that a Windows Insider for Business policy has been set correctly on a device, go to __Settings>Update & Security>Windows Update__ and click on "View configured update policies".
+You can also check the following key in the Registry Editor on the device: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\windows\WindowsUpdate__
 * BranchReadinessLevel = 2 (Fast), 4 (Slow) or 8 (Release Preview)
-* DeferFeatureUpdates = 1
 * ManagePreviewBuilds = 1

 ![Windows Update for Business values in Registry Editor](images/wip-4-biz-reg-xs.png "ADD")